 Founded in 2014, this East End creamery on wheels has a devoted local following.
 Owner Susan Sahwani-Garcia prepares ice creams free of preservatives, additives, artificial colorings, egg and gluten in seasonal flavors, such as farm fresh peach, strawberry pomegranate balsamic and dark chocolate raspberry.
 Also aboard: refreshing paletas and decadent creations such as their donut ice cream sandwich.
 Chocolate Wasted’s blue bus is typically at the Sunday East End Market, Urban Harvest’s City Hall Farmers Market (spring and fall) and 19th Street’s First Saturday Market.
 Follow them on Twitter or Facebook for other locations.

 A Houston institution, this family run ice cream parlor founded by the late Hank Wiggins has been selling handmade, old-fashioned ice cream for 20 years.
-Located near NRG Stadium, the bright space is decorated with photos of famous Houston personalities -- Beyonce is known to love their banana pudding ice cream.
+Located near NRG Stadium, the bright space is decorated with photos of famous Houston personalities.
 You can choose from 18 ice cream flavors on any given day.
 Popular choices include butter pecan, banana pudding, grape nut and blueberry cheesecake.

-It’s easy to spot Gelazzi on White Oak in the Heights.
+It’s easy to spot Gelazzi on White Oak Dr in the Heights.
 Just look for the colorful “Greetings from Houston” mural on the side of the building.
-After you snap some shots (it’s hard to resist), head inside for some gelato.
-Gelazzi’s gelato comes in close to 40 flavors, ranging from a Shipley’s donut-flavored gelato to the more traditional and fruit flavors.
-If you can take the heat, enjoy your gelato and a game of bocce ball outside in the back patio.
+After you snap some shots (it’s hard to resist), head inside for a cold treat.
+If you can take the heat, enjoy your gelato and a game of bocce ball in the back patio.